rithikasilva/.dotfiles/README.md

 Note that this will uninstall any existing installation of Neovim to avoiding conflicting with [bob](https://github.com/MordechaiHadad/bob) (my preffered choice of Neovim management).

+The install script is supposed to be idempotent.

 ### Troubleshooting
 - Neovim: